As a caravan purchase represents a substantial financial outlay and perhaps you are a first-time buyer; it’s important to get it right.

 Can I use my caravan all the year round?

 No, because we are a holiday park and not a residential site, use has to be restricted.
 The normal season is from the end of March until the end of October.
 Caravans are for recreational use only; it is essential that you have a permanent (UK) address elsewhere.

 Is there WiFi available on the park?

 Yes.
 Our WiFi system is run by Camping Connect and you can purchase its use by the day, 3 days, week, month or season.
-Cost is around £70 for the season (subject to Provider change).
+Cost is around £80 for the season (subject to Provider change).
 A leaflet with contact details is available from Reception, and included with purchasers’ documents upon moving in.